idnorton/idnorton.github.io/_posts/2020-04-23-Terraforming-your-AWS-parent-account.md

 ---
 layout: default
-title:  "Terraforming your AWS parent account"
+title:  "Terraforming your AWS parent account - bootstrapping"
 ---
 In the modern AWS world, it's not uncommon to have multiple AWS accounts under a parent billing account for different environments such as dev, qa